 The thesis is normally written in English, and should be max 200 pages excluding appendices.

-A template in LaTeX and Word is available by contacting Lone Michaelsen email@example.com
+A template LaTeX template in Word is available by contacting Freia Martensen email@example.com.

 The thesis usually contains at least: